Who (mis)translates the (mis)translators?

 - Romeo Stevens, “Core Transformation”

 We'd like to find ourselves more optioned and free.
 Less constrained, convulsive, and clenchy.
-The miserable don't wish first and merely to end their lives.
-But when the trap seems inescapable…
+The miserable don't start their journey wanting to die.
+But when the trap seems to grow inescapable…

 Romeo wraps up his post with an excellent synopsis of the whole ordeal: